wesfletch/LargeProject/API_Things/README.md

     -Updated the "add friend" endpoint so now it adds other users, instead of adding a friend like a contact app.

+    -Changed the add friend endpoint from "/friend" to "/add"

     -Updated the "add friend" endpoint so now it does validation checks and simultaneously adds a user to the friend list of the friend they are adding. (the simultaneous add was